-I have been published and presented aspects of my research at conferences and symposia in China, Czech Republic, Denmark, Egypt, England, Greece, Norway, Portugal, and United States, addressing such topics as the aesthetics of space-time in digital environments, the commoditization of digital information, Brazil’s Tropicalia movement, and Roy Ascott’s theories of cyberperception and technoetic aesthetics.
-To ground myself in the theory of cybersemiotics, which is the basis for my research methodology, I took two intensive courses with Professor Soren Brier of the Center for Language, Cognition and Mentality at the Copenhagen Business School.
-Based on my experience in information design, Professor Brier invited me to collaborate in the development of a net environment to disseminate cybersemiotics theory and to become the art editor of Cybernetics and Human Knowing: A Journal of Second Order Cybernetics, Autopoiesis & Cyber-Semiotics by Imprint.
+I have exhibited my artwork as well as presented aspects of my research in venues and at conferences and symposia in Brazil, China, Czech Republic, Denmark, Egypt, England, Greece, Lithuania, Norway, Portugal, and the United States, addressing such topics as the aesthetics of space-time in digital environments, the commoditization of digital information, Brazil’s Tropicália movement, and Roy Ascott’s theories of cyberperception and technoetic aesthetics.
+To ground myself in the theory of cybersemiotics, which is the basis for my research methodology, I took two intensive courses with Emeritus Professor Søren Brier of the Center for Language, Cognition and Mentality at the Copenhagen Business School.
+Based on my experience in information design, Professor Brier invited me to collaborate in the development of a net environment to disseminate cybersemiotic theory and to become the art editor of Cybernetics and Human Knowing: A Journal of Second Order Cybernetics, Autopoiesis & Cyber-Semiotics (published by Imprint).

 My research has also fostered collaborations with artists and researchers from different parts of the world.
 Among them are Victoria Vesna, director of UCLA’s ArtSci Center who I have been collaborating with in different capacities since 2011, and with Clarissa Ribeiro, director of the CrossLab at the University of Fortaleza, in Brazil who since 2010 we have been critiquing and empowering each others artistic explorations.

 As a reflective technoetic art practitioner, designer, educator and researcher, my aim is to continue to expand my practice through interdisciplinary research and artistic collaborations, finding new ways to integrate human perceptions and experiential consciousness with logical processes and concepts.